SoftUni-Internal/interactive-content/EN/02-Methods/04-Methods-with-Parameters.md

 You can pass parameters of different types.

-Each parameter has a name and a type.
+Each parameter should be given a name and a type.

 ```Java
 public static void printStudent(String name, int age, double grade) {